C-Toad/ssmithWSU/Lab2.md

 1. `chmod u+r bubbles.txt`
     - Means: Adds a permission to read for the user.
 2. `chmod u=rw,g-w,o-x banana.cabana`
-    - Means: allows the user to read and write,Removes write permission from the group and removes execute permission from others.
+    - Means: allows the user to read and write, Removes write permission from the group and removes execute permission from others.
 3. `chmod a=w snow.md`
     - Means: All users can write only.
 4. `chmod 751 program`
-    - Means: Users can read, write, execute, Group can read and execute and Others execute.
+    - Means: Users can read, write, and execute, Group can read and execute and Others execute.
 5. `chmod -R ug+w share`
-    - Means: user and group can write in directory share
+    - Means: user and group can write in share directory

 ## Part 3 Answers